Louis Pieri: Basketball

 During the 1918–19 season, Pieri was the head coach of the Brown Bears men's basketball team.

 Pieri was the owner of the Providence Steamrollers, a Basketball Association of America team that operated from 1946 to 1949.

 From 1950 to 1964 he was a minority owner of the Boston Celtics.
 Following the death of owner Walter A. Brown on September 7, 1964, Pieri became co-owner of the team with Brown's widow, Marjorie Brown.
 They sold the club to the Ruppert Knickerbocker Brewing Company, a subsidiary of Marvin Kratter's National Equities.

 Other ventures

 Pieri was the longtime owner and manager of the Rhode Island Auditorium.
 In 1940 he and eight other arena managers founded the Ice Capades.

 In 1951, Pieri got involved with broadcasting.
 He purchased a Providence radio station, WDEM.
 The station's call letters were subsequently changed to WICE; Pieri sold the station in 1956.

+Death

-In June 1967, Pieri died of a heart attack.
+On June 16, 1967, Pieri died of a heart attack.